 As teacher-scholar I have developed research and pedagogy rooted in the diverse perspectives brought to light through a synergy between scholarly narrative and community engagement.
 Exploring Eatonville and its placement within a broader black experience have become defining parts of my interdisciplinary practice.

 Using the work of Zora Neale Hurston as a central theme, Project Mosaic infuses African-American subject matter into a wide array of academic disciplines from art and education to anthropology and history.
 In so doing, the project links a local minority subject to the wider socio-cultural experience, enhances awareness of Africa and African-American culture, and stimulates learning within the context of a liberal arts education.

-ETGC is hosted by Professors of History Julian Chambliss (Rollins College) and Robert Cassanello (University of Central Florida).
+ETGC is hosted by Julian Chambliss (Michigan State University) and Robert Cassanello (University of Central Florida).
 In the same spirit as Zora Neale Hurston - famous African American novelist, short story writer, folklorist, and anthropologist - this podcast explores the experiences and stories of communities of color.
 All podcasts are brought to you by The Association to Preserve the Eatonville Community (the official sponsor of the Zora Neale Hurston Festival of the Arts and Humanities) as well the Department of History at Rollins College and its Africa and African American Studies Program.